An Illustrated History of Chess

 Compare these pieces to the ones we were just examining.
 The board is the same, and you can still recognize the horse...but the other pieces have been replaced by neatly lathed abstractions.

-Throughout the history of chess, this desire to make lathed pieces has shaped the form of chessmen in many cultures.
-The pieces here are so similar to each other that you might, at first, have trouble telling them apart.
+Throughout the history of chess, this desire to make lathed pieces has been at work, changing the shape of chessmen.
+The pieces here are so similar to each other that you might at first have trouble telling them apart.

 This is makruk, the national chess of Thailand, still played avidly throughout that country.
 All pieces, except one, retain the same moves they had in ancient chess, but the former chariot is considered to be a boat, the elephant is now a nobleman, the king's assistant is a seed and the foot soldier is a cowry shell.
 An interesting mix of changes that fits the local realities of transportation and politics, and the shapes and materials of the playing pieces.